The 9th Life of Louis Drax: Plot

 One day, while waking up from a nap, Allan is told by another doctor that not only did he sleepwalk during his nap, but he also wrote a prescription for Natalie, for dangerous doses of insulin and chloroform.
 This, combined with Allan's other dreams and the suspicious letters, leads Allan to believe that while he sleeps, Louis has somehow been controlling him and his actions.
-Allan informs Dr. Perez, who hooks Allan up to an EKG and manages to directly communicate with Louis via Allan's mind and voice.
+Allan informs Dr. Perez, who hooks Allan up to an EEG and manages to directly communicate with Louis via Allan's mind and voice.

 Louis reveals what happened during the picnic: Natalie tries to give Louis some candy but refuses to allow Peter to have any, making Peter suspicious and leading to a fight.
 Louis flees to the cliff edge, while Natalie and Peter follow and get into a scuffle, which ends when Natalie pushes Peter off the cliff to his death.
 Louis sees this and walks off the edge of the cliff on his own in an apparent suicide attempt.

 At this point, Louis's heartbeat suddenly stops and Allan wakes up.
 While Allan tries to revive him with a defibrillator, it is shown that Natalie is responsible for Louis's "accidents," having done things such as poison his candy, electrocute him while near a socket, and smother him with a pillow.
 Allan succeeds in restarting Louis's heart while Natalie looks on.

 Some time later, Allan moves out after separating from his wife.
 He visits Natalie, who has been placed in a psychiatric ward under Dr. Perez's care.
 Perez explains to Allan that he has diagnosed Natalie with Munchausen syndrome by proxy.
 It is shown that Natalie is now pregnant, presumably with Allan's child.

 In a final narration, Louis ponders whether being in a coma forever is bad, as it allows him to stay with his father.
 Peter's voice, however, tells Louis that the world is beautiful and he needs to grow up and live his life.
 Louis awakens from his coma, and the film ends.

 Cast

 Production

 Anthony Minghella originally intended to adapt and direct a film adaptation of the novel, and secured the rights to it before it was published in 2004.
-Minghella passed away in 2008.
+Minghella died in 2008.
 In August 2014, it was announced that the film would move forward, with Anthony Minghella's son Max Minghella having adapted the novel into a screenplay, Jamie Dornan cast, Alexandre Aja directing, and Minghella and Tim Bricknell producing under their Antcolony Films banner.
 In September 2014, Aaron Paul, Sarah Gadon, Oliver Platt, Molly Parker, Barbara Hershey, and Aiden Longworth all joined the cast of the film.